-Another way that a company can manage its data assets more effectively is to find new ways of deriving value from the data they already have.
-For example, a company should re-evaluate the value that it derives from existing data, and determine if there are other ways that it can use the data to derive more value from it.
+Another way that a company can manage its data assets more effectively is to find new ways of deriving value from its data.
+For example, a company should re-evaluate the value derived from existing data and determine if there are other ways to use the data to derive more value from it.
 It may also consider doing things such as selling the data to third parties to earn extra revenue.

-An example of a company that earns revenue through its data is the Ohio-based grocery chain, Kroger.
+An example of a company that earns revenue through its data is Ohio-based grocery chain Kroger.
 The company sells its product sales data to packaged goods manufacturers, receiving approximately $100 million annually from this extra revenue stream.

 3. Data inventory and security

 Proper data storage and security are crucial to ensuring the integrity of data.
-A company should maintain a catalog of all the data that they own, alongside a brief description of the data.
+A company should maintain a catalog of all the data they own, alongside a brief description of the data.
 The description should indicate where the data is stored, when it was created, and how it is used.

 Also, the data should be easily accessible to the company’s employees.
-If they require authorizations to access the data, there should be a clear process for seeking approval.
+If they require authorization to access the data, there should be a clear process for seeking approval.
 A company should also safeguard the integrity of data by limiting access to a select number of employees.

 What is a Data Warehouse?

-A data warehouse refers to the system that stores large amounts of valuable information that is used by a company.
+A data warehouse refers to a system that stores large amounts of valuable information used by a company.
 It is considered an essential component of business intelligence.
 A data warehouse typically receives various data from multiple sources.
-It stores both current and historical data in one place, which makes it easy to access the data and generate analytical reports that are used in decision making.
+It stores both current and historical data in one place, making it easy to access the data and generate analytical reports used in decision-making.